KarsvdBerg/ImagingProject/Main Project/Theorie Romy.md

 * in model.add(Dense ..... activation = ...) we have an activation function.
 In our model we have used ReLU and Sigmoid.
 Instead of using Sigmoid, Softmax can also be used.
 Softmax ensures that the output can be interpreted as probabilities by suming up the output up to 1.
 The Dense is a standard layer type.
 It will be used for our output layer.

 #### Compiling the model
+To compile the model three parameters are taken, namely an optimizer, a loss and a metrics.
+At the moment we have: model.compile(SGD(lr=0.01, momentum=0.95), loss = 'binary_crossentropy', metrics=['accuracy'])

+The optimizer controls the learning rate.
+We will be using the Stochastic gradient descent (SGD)